pbraun9/nobudget/README.md

 	make
 	make install

-Prepare an anonymous user that will be used for the registration process
+## Sysprep for the management console

+hard-code a shared group for nobudget users

-	groupadd -g 1002 register
+	groupadd -g 1004 budgetusers
-	useradd -m -u 1002 -g register -s /usr/local/bin/nobudget-register.ksh register passwd --unlock register
-	#passwd --delete register

-Disable password authentication but for that specific user and take over 22/tcp.
+disable password authentication and take over 22/tcp

 _assuming the casual SSH daemon is running on another port_